Team-Cartographer/SUITS-2024-LMCC/README.md

 When you run the application, your console of choice (regardless of platform) will ask you this question:

 ```
-are you running the servers (TSS & LMCC) on your machine?
+do you want to run the app (frontend, server, TSS) on your machine?
 (Y/n):
 ```

-If you answer with `Y`, the LMCC server will open locally on your machine, but be available to users on your network that want to conenct to your IP.
+If you answer with `Y`, the application will be launched on your computer.

-If you answer with `N`, you will be prompted for the link to another LMCC server URL which _must_ be running on the same network as you.
-This is for cross-platform cross-computer testing with many people, which is a project requirement.
+If you answer with `N`, your setup is complete.
+You can simply open the external URLs provided by another user which will be printed to their shell once they run either `start.sh` or `./Setup.ps1`

 For most testing cases, please answer `Y`, unless you have another computer on the same network with the LMCC server ready to use.